0kk470/Unity_UriImage/README.md

 }
 ```
 #### Use default Image
-Only want use UGUI Image?
+Only want to use UGUI Image?
 Then just call these functions.
 ```Csharp
 UriSpriteLoader.Instance.DisplayFromRemote(ImgComponent, "url");
 UriSpriteLoader.Instance.DisplayFromFilePath(ImgComponent, "url");